walkingalchemy/Janx-Backend/README.md

 This project uses [Rails 5.1.4](http://weblog.rubyonrails.org/2017/8/24/Rails-5-1-4-rc1-and-5-0-6-rc1-released/) and its WebSockets library [ActionCable](http://guides.rubyonrails.org/action_cable_overview.html).
 It also uses the [Postgres](https://www.postgresql.org/) database.
 Go check them out if you don't have them locally installed.

-Fork and/or clone the repository down then run:
+Fork and/or clone the repository down then from within the top level directory run:

 ```shell
 rails db:create